WeiZ8/Snake-Game-HS2021/README.md

 The following packages and modules are REQUIRED to run the code:
 * pygame, time, sys, random, typing

-In case these packages are not installed yet, please run “pip install” for each package.
+In case these packages are not installed yet, please write the given command on your command prompt.
 If pip is not installed yet, please run "python get-pip.py" first.
 * pip install pygame
 * pip install random